The Rockettes: History

-In 1957, the Radio City Rockettes performed in the Macy’s Thanksgiving Day Parade for the very first time, and they have performed there every year since.
+In 1957, the Radio City Rockettes performed in the Macy's Thanksgiving Day Parade for the very first time, and they have performed there every year since.
 For decades, they performed exclusively in the parade and at Radio City Music Hall, with the exception of the Paris Exposition in 1937, at which their sixteen-minute piece won the Grand Prix.

 The Rockettes have long been represented by the American Guild of Variety Artists (AGVA).
 In 1967, they won a month-long strike for better working conditions, which was led by AGVA salaried officer Penny Singleton.
 In August 2002, contract negotiations for the troupe's veteran members resulted in a buyout by the owners of Radio City Music Hall.
 Roughly a fourth of the veteran Rockettes were offered retirement options, while the remaining dancers were offered the opportunity to re-audition.

-One of the Rockettes’ trademarks is their height requirement.
-In the earlier years the required height range was between 5 ft 2 in and 5 ft 6.5 in, but thereafter and until 2022 became between 5 ft 6 in and 5 ft 10.5 in in stocking feet, the relatively modest height range being to help convey the impression of all Rockettes being roughly of the same height.
+One of the Rockettes' trademarks is their height requirement.
+In the earlier years the required height range was between 5 ft 2 in and 5 ft 6.5 in.
+In the mid-1960s it was five feet, five inches to five feet, eight inches.
+At some point thereafter and until 2022 the range became 5 ft 6 in to 5 ft 10.5 in in stocking feet, this relatively modest range being to help convey the impression of all Rockettes being roughly of the same height.
 In 2022, the Rockettes lowered the minimum height to 5 ft 5 in.
 Rockettes must be proficient in tap, modern, jazz and ballet.
 The size of the original Roxyettes troupe was 16 women, but its numbers have grown since 1925.
-By the time they moved to Radio City Music Hall, Markert had a line of forty-seven dancers, thirty-six of whom danced at a time.
-There are currently 84 Rockettes: two casts with thirty-six dancers and twelve "swings."
+By the time they moved to Radio City Music Hall, Markert had a line of 47 dancers, 36 of whom danced at a time.
+There are currently 84 Rockettes: two casts with 36 dancers and 12 "swings".

 On August 1, 2007, the Rockettes were inducted into the St. Louis Walk of Fame.